Healesville: Sport

 The town has an Australian rules football team, the Healesville Football Club, competing in the Yarra Valley Mountain District Football League.

+Healesville has a cricket club, the Healesville Cricket Club, which competes in the Ringwood and District Cricket Association junior and senior competitions.

 Healesville has a tennis club, the Healesville Tennis Club, which competes in the Eastern Region Tennis junior and senior competitions.

 Healesville has a picnic horse racing club, Healesville Amateur Racing, which holds around seven race meetings a year with the Healesville Cup meeting in January.

 The Healesville Greyhound Racing Club also holds regular greyhound racing meetings at the Healesville Showgrounds and Sporting Complex on Don Road.

 Golfers play at the course of the RACV Country Club on Yarra Glen Road.

 Healesville has a soccer team known as Healesville Soccer Club that plays in the Victorian State League 4 East.